 Please note that while these answers provide general guidance, it is important to consult with healthcare professionals to receive personalized advice and recommendations based on individual circumstances and medical history.

-Absolutely!
-Seniors can benefit from low-impact exercises that are gentle on their joints and muscles.
-Walking, swimming, and tai chi are excellent options for improving flexibility, strength, and overall physical function without putting excessive strain on the body.
+Older adults can benefit from low-impact exercises to manage persistent pain.
+Activities like walking, swimming, and tai chi are ideal as they can enhance flexibility, strength, and overall physical function without placing undue stress on the joints.

 Can alternative therapies like acupuncture or massage therapy effectively alleviate chronic pain in older adults?